-These Regulations have been developed to ensure safety of all participants and to encourage fair competition.
+These Technical Regulations have been developed to ensure the safety of all participants and to encourage fair competition.
+AusCycling Regulations marked with an (A) may be modified by the event organiser in conjunction with the PCP.

 Where any ambiguity or lack of a clear ruling exists the UCI regulations will take precedence.